-35. MAJOR NON-CASH TRANSACTIONS
+33. MAJOR NON-CASH TRANSACTIONS

-- As at 31 May 2021, the Company is unable to contact Bondholder B based on the contact information registered in the register of bondholders of the Company.
+- (i) During the year ended 31 March 2023, the Group had non-cash additions to right-of-use assets and lease liabilities of RMB1,287,000 and RMB1,230,000, respectively, in respect of lease arrangements of an office premise (2022: Nil). - (ii) During the year ended 31 March 2023, as a result of the 2021 Convertible Bonds Redemption, the redemption money payable by the Company to the Bondholder C in respect of the 2021 CB in the principal amount of HK\$32,000,000 shall be applied towards the payment of and be set off against the subscription money payable by the Bondholder C for the 2022 CB (as defined below) in the principal amount of HK\$32,000,000, the Company will not receive any net proceeds from the issue of the 2022 CB. - (iii) During the year ended 31 March 2023, the principal and interest amounts of the loans advanced from an executive director, Tse Man Kit Keith, of approximately RMB852,000 were fully transferred to the loan from a close family member of a shareholder. - (iv) As at 31 May 2021, the Company is unable to contact Bondholder B based on the contact information registered in the register of bondholders of the Company.
 Further, on 28 May 2021, the Company was notified by Bondholder A that there is a potential dispute between Bondholder A and Bondholder B on the ownership of the Disputed Convertible Bonds.
 As such, 2011 CB held by Bondholder B was reclassified from convertible bonds to other payables during the year ended 31 March 2022.
-For details, please refer to the Company's announcement dated 31 May 2021 and note 23. - During the year ended 31 March 2022, the bills receivables of RMB43,000,000 was used to settle parts (ii) of the advance to Hebei Hanneng.
+For details, please refer to the Company's announcement dated 31 May 2021.
+Details are set out in note 22. - (v) During the year ended 31 March 2022, the bills receivables of RMB43,000,000 is used to settle parts of the advance to Hebei Hanneng.